skeema/skeema/README.md

 Skeema is a tool for managing MySQL and MariaDB schema changes in a declarative fashion using pure SQL.
 The Skeema CLI tool allows you to:

-* Export CREATE TABLE statements to the filesystem, for tracking in a repo (git, hg, svn, etc)
+* Export `CREATE TABLE` statements to the filesystem, for tracking in a Git repo
 * Diff changes in the schema repo against live DBs to automatically generate DDL
 * Manage multiple environments (e.g. dev, staging, prod) and keep them in sync with ease
-* Configure use of online schema change tools, such as pt-online-schema-change, for performing ALTERs
+* Configure use of [online schema change tools](https://www.skeema.io/docs/features/osc/), such as `pt-online-schema-change`, `gh-ost`, or `spirit`, for performing `ALTER TABLE`
-* Apply configurable linter rules to proactively catch schema design problems and enforce company policies
+* Apply [configurable linter rules](https://www.skeema.io/docs/features/safety/) to proactively catch schema design problems and enforce company policies

 Skeema supports a pull-request-based workflow for schema change submission, review, and execution.
 This permits your team to manage schema changes in exactly the same way as you manage code changes.